Vulvar Cancer: Surgery

 Sexual changes.
 Depending on how much tissue is removed during surgery, you may have some numbness

 or trouble reaching orgasm.
-These changes may or may not be temporary.
+These changes may or may not go away.